This section includes information on: Hours of Opening, Collections, Services, How to Join, FAQs, and History.

 Grenfell has been well served by a number of librarians over the years but the most famous was Mrs Lyn Cook, known affectionately as “Cookie”.
 Mrs Cook was town librarian for thirty-two years.
-The current librarian came to Grenfell from Nyngan in 2000.
+With Anne Gault to Grenfell from Nyngan in 2000.

 Friends of the Grenfell Library

-The Friends of Grenfell Library, also known as The FOGLs, meet in the Library every fourth Tuesday of the quarter from February to November at 2.00 pm, with a Christmas function in December.
+The Friends of Grenfell Library, also known as The FOGLs, meet in the Library every fourth Tuesday of the month from February to October at 7.00 pm, with a Christmas function in November.